Brick and masonry

 Remarks

-The course is offered so that parts of it will be co-taught with external course participants in a continuing education course.
-Thus, people from the industry will be met both as fellow course participants and as teachers.
+The course is offered in such a way that parts of it will be co-taught with external students in a continuing education program.
+Thus, people from the industry will be met both as fellow students and as instructors.

 Limited number of seats